To provide you with the best experience, cookies are used on this site. Learn more

 Count Eustace II of Boulogne

 Count Eustace II of Boulogne was descended from two lines of French kings.
 He also had connections to England as his great, great, great grandmother was Aelfthryth, the daughter of King Alfred the Great, and his wife was Godgifu, sister of King Edward the Confessor and daughter of King Ethelred the Unready.
-Through his wife he was also connected William Duke of Normandy who was her cousin on his father’s side.
+Through his wife he was also connected to William Duke of Normandy who was her cousin on his father’s side.
 William’s mother had been a washer woman, hence his enemies called him William the Bastard and he had fought his way to claim and retain the Dukedom of Normandy.
 Therefore, when Count Eustace II brought his army to fight alongside Duke William, under a Papal Banner at the Battle of Hastings, his was by far the purest and noblest lineage of the two.
-This was something that might have explained in part, his attempt to seize England from William in 1067 and was to be part of a failed claim for the throne of England made later for his great grandson Eustace IV, son of King Stephen and his granddaughter Matilda.
+This was something that might have explained in part, his attempt to seize England from William in 1067 perhaps as part of a failed claim of lineage for the throne of England, made later for his great grandson Eustace IV, son of King Stephen and his granddaughter Matilda.

 Eustace II and the Godwins, 1035